syncfusion-content/xamarin-docs/Xamarin/SfListView/Getting-started.md

 {% endhighlight %}
 {% endtabs %}

-Now run the application to render the following output.
+Run the application to render the following output.
 You can also download the entire source code of this demo from [here](http://www.syncfusion.com/downloads/support/directtrac/general/ze/Listview_GettingStarted1048237669).

 ![](SfListView_images/SfListView-Xamarin_img2.png)

 ## Layouts

-SfListView supports different layouts such as linear layout and grid layout.
+The SfListView supports different layouts such as linear layout and grid layout.
 The linear layout arranges the items in a single column, whereas the grid layout arranges the items in a predefined number of columns which is defined by [SpanCount](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.GridLayout~SpanCount.html) property of `GridLayout`.

-[SfListView.LayoutManager](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~LayoutManager.html) property is used to define the layout for SfListView. `LinearLayout` is default layout of SfListView.
+The [SfListView.LayoutManager](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~LayoutManager.html) property is used to define the layout for SfListView. `LinearLayout` is the default layout.

 {% tabs %}
 {% highlight xaml %}